kashmatic/terraform_openstack/README.md

-# Kubernetes cluster using Terraform and Openstack
+# Openstack VM using Terraform

 ### Install on Mac
 ```shell